Your car will accelerate after pressing the brake pedal due to any of the following:

 Rather, it’s time to ask the all-important question: what causes this to happen and what can I do?
 Diagnosing and fixing are complementary actions that should naturally follow upon discovering an auto problem.

 The primary instance your car will accelerate suddenly is when you try to press down on the brake pedal.
-You can also see it happen when shifting gear or disengage the cruise control.
+You can also see it happen when shifting gear or disengaging the cruise control.
 In any case, you’ve got to take your vehicle to a professional technician.